 The council has prepared a number of Supplementary Planning Documents (SPDs) to expand or add details to the policies in the Development Plan.
-These deal with specific topics such as affordable housing and the provision of open space; or provide detailed guidance for major areas allocated for development such as the land to the South East of Beverley.
-Read more about Supplementary Planning Documents
+These deal with specific topics such as affordable housing and the provision of open space; or provide detailed guidance for major areas allocated for development.
+Read more about Supplementary Planning Documents.

 If the case officer considers that the application can be amended to make it acceptable, then we will contact you (or your agent) to discuss this.
 If you are prepared to agree an amendment, we may have to re-consult before making a final decision.
 If further information is required to overcome concerns we will ask for this.